FIRST STEP ACT

 • Another reason is to consider the benefits of the PSR as a proactive placement tool for those with long sentences.

-• Then placing prisoners in recidivism-reducing programs (EBRR) and productive activities (PA) that address their individual needs, to reduce this risk.
+• Then, they place prisoners in recidivism-reducing programs (EBRR) and productive activities (PA) that address their individual needs to reduce this risk.

 • A defendant who previously would have been sentenced to 20 years might now face 15 years.

-• The FSA also expands the safety valve provision, which allows courts to sentence low-level, nonviolent drug offenders with minor criminal histories to less than the required mandatory minimum for an offense.
+• The FSA also expands the safety valve provision, allowing courts to sentence low-level, nonviolent drug offenders with minor criminal histories to less than the required minimum for an offense.

 • Home confinement and/or,